dog-lab/LogAggregator/Readme.md

 <h3>This Version</h3>
 <p>
-    LogAggregator has already gone through a few iterations.
+    Tree Collector has already gone through a few iterations.
 This version is another rewrite with an objective to simplify.
 I'm also using this opportunity to remove some of the "heavier" dependencies I had like relying on SQL server to drive inputs and outputs and using Entity Framework for database access.
     Also, I used this opportunity to simplify the design to where most inputs and outputs in the program are